OMrabti/SentiSentim/README.rst

 TweeLab
 =======

-A simple sentiment analysis example getting data from Twitter Api and using GraphLab Api an Apache Spark for sentiment analysis.
+A Sentiment Analysis example getting data from Stanford Sentiment Treebank V1.0 dataset and using Apache Spark and Naive Bayes classifier.